Updated April 2026

 Evidence Level Notice

 No clinical trial has evaluated cagrilintide and retatrutide together.
-Combined protocols are community-derived and extrapolated from individual compound Phase 2/3 data plus CagriSema rationale.
+Combined protocols are community-derived — meaning they come from shared experience among research users, not from controlled studies — and are extrapolated from individual compound Phase 2/3 data plus CagriSema rationale.
 This protocol should be treated as high-speculation with conservative titration.

 Format A: Separate Vials - Staggered Co-Titration